|

 To the absolute astonishment of a large number of police officers and

-Loudenslager's body had been found inside the Murrah Building the following
+rescue workers, it was later reported that G.S.A. employee Mike Loudenslager's body had been found inside the Murrah Building the following Sunday, still at his

-Sunday, still at his desk, a victim of the 9:02 A.M. bombing!
+desk, a victim of the 9:02 A.M. bombing!
+This, mind you, after

-This, mind you, after he'd already been seen alive and well by numerous rescue
+he'd already been seen alive and well by numerous rescue workers at the

-workers at the bomb-site AFTER the bombing!
-He is also officially
+bomb-site AFTER the bombing!
+He is also officially listed as one of

-listed as one of the 168 bombing fatalities.
-The question now
+the 168 bombing fatalities.
+The question now becomes: Was he

-becomes: Was he murdered and placed at his desk by federal
+murdered and placed at his desk by federal agents?
+Or was he just

-agents?
-Or was he just simply murdered by them and SAID to have been
+simply murdered by them and SAID to have been found at his desk?

-found at his desk?
-Access to the inside of the building, from shortly
+Access to the inside of the building, from shortly after the bombing onward

-after the bombing onward was extremely limited to nearly all but federal
+was extremely limited to nearly all but federal employees by the

-important sidelight of the Oklahoma City bombing.
+the Oklahoma City

 It's dangerous to know too much.

-As in the Whitewater affair, Oklahoma City bombing witnesses
+As in the Whitewater affair, Oklahoma City bombing witnesses are dying

-are dying fast.
-Two key witnesses in the Oklahoma City bombing case will
+fast.
+Two key witnesses in the Oklahoma

-not appear to testify at the Denver trial of Timothy
+City bombing case will not appear to testify at

-because they are dead.
+the bombing, because they are dead.
 One death has been labeled a suicide.
+The other victim was killed in

-The other victim was killed in an air crash.
-Both deaths took place under
+an air crash.
+Both deaths took place under questionable circumstances.

-The Terrance Yeakey Story:
+The Terrance Yeakey

-terrorist bombing, then why were police line
+then why were police line already up behind the

-already up behind the building when he first arrived, within two minutes
+building when he first arrived, within two minutes after the fact?

 The Murder of Oklahoma City Police

 Department Sgt.
-Terrance Yeakey: Sgt.
-Yeakey's death
+Terrance Yeakey:

 Public Officials Accessories to OKC